datlooms/DOT/DOT_signal_discovery_mantra.md

 pre-interprets everything measured afterwards.** Concurrence was dismissed for months on exactly that basis and is now the most-corroborated finding in the project.

+**6. ASK EVERY FAMILY BOTH QUESTIONS.**
+"Are you profitable as a trigger?" and "do you describe a state?" are different questions with different pass marks, and only the first has ever been asked. **A descriptor with an edge would be a signal; a descriptor without one is doing its job** — so the second evaluation carries NO PF BAR.
+D2D fails the first and is load-bearing on the second, and it has been in production the whole time.
+Six families were deleted on the first question without the second ever being put to them.

+**WHOLE CAKE?
+IS THIS RULE.** It was never a question about volume.
+It is: *did you look at all of it, or only the parts that answered the question you happened to be asking?* Four families cut on a PF floor, F10 fused before it ran, F1 dismissed on a crude union test — every one the same error, and every one a case the mantra was written to catch.

+---

 ---

 ## 7. WHAT THIS DOCUMENT FORBIDS